itsToggle/plex_debrid/README.md

 <details>
   <summary><b><u>Mounting RealDebrid</u></b></summary>

-  Realdebrid recently announced that they will implement support for WebDav, which means soon there will not be any need for my rclone fork anymore :)
+  Realdebrid has now implement support for WebDav, which means there is no need for my rclone fork anymore :)

-  *Its recommended to remove all but a few pages of finished torrents before mounting realdebrid for the first time.
-You can add as many torrents as you want after that.*
-  1. Install my rclone fork: https://github.com/itsToggle/rclone_RD
+  1. Install the official rclone software: https://github.com/rclone/rclone
   2. configure rclone by running the command 'rclone config' (could be './rclone config' depending on your os)
   3. create a new remote by typing 'n'
   4. give your remote a name (e.g. 'your-remote')